 • Find out which chords have these notes in them

-• Use these chords and the tonic to strongly confirm the mode/key
+• Use these chords and the tonic to confirm the mode/key strongly

 • Use the melody to accentuate important notes.
 Like in minor: Root, Major 2nd, Minor 3rd, Minor 6th

-FAQ About Minor Progressions
+Questions About Minor Progressions

 Another great minor chord progression to learn is i – VII – VI – V. For example in the key of G minor, this would be: Gm (i) – F (VII) – Eb (VI) – D (V).
 This is also what they call the Andalusian Cadence.